 Pricing: I purchase 3.5 grams for $19.00 at the SQDC in Montreal, QC. ($5.43/gram)

-Very interesting aroma on this weed; it’s a spicy kind of smell with a mix of berry, I find that the smell of the nugs themselves was a little similar to Shishkaberry, although they’re completely different strains.
-The two dominant terpenes (myrcene and caryophyllene) in this weed give off a pretty unique, sweet, and spicy scent; however, everything was minimal.
-The terpenes were suffering.
+The very interesting aroma on this weed is its spicy kind of smell with a mix of berries.
+I find that the smell of the nugs themselves was a little similar to Shishkaberry, although they’re completely different strains.

 Initially, on the inhale, it’s a woody and earthy taste; there are some subtle sweet and fruity undertones on the exhale.
 The smoke was pretty smooth, a little scratchy on the throat, but nothing crazy.
 Once again, everything is very subtle; there wasn’t much left because of how dry the weed was.